natecook1000/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 extension Collection where SubSequence == Self {
     /// Removes the initial elements that satisfy the given predicate from the
-    /// start of the sequence.
+    /// start of this collection.
+    ///
-    /// - Parameter predicate: A closure that takes an element of the sequence
+    /// - Parameter predicate: A closure that takes an element of the collection
     ///   as its argument and returns a Boolean value indicating whether the
-    /// element should be removed from the collection. public mutating func trimPrefix(while predicate: (Element) throws -> Bool) rethrows }
+    ///   element should be removed.
+    public mutating func trimPrefix(while predicate: (Element) throws -> Bool) rethrows }

 extension RangeReplaceableCollection {
     /// Removes the initial elements that satisfy the given predicate from the
-    /// start of the sequence.
+    /// start of this collection.
+    ///
-    /// - Parameter predicate: A closure that takes an element of the sequence
+    /// - Parameter predicate: A closure that takes an element of the collection
     ///   as its argument and returns a Boolean value indicating whether the
-    /// element should be removed from the collection. public mutating func trimPrefix(while predicate: (Element) throws -> Bool) rethrows }
+    ///   element should be removed.
+    public mutating func trimPrefix(while predicate: (Element) throws -> Bool) rethrows }

 extension Collection where Element: Equatable {
-    /// Returns a new collection of the same type by removing `prefix` from the
+    /// Returns a subsequence of this collection by removing the given prefix
-    /// start.
+    /// from the start.
+    ///
-    /// - Parameter prefix: The collection to remove from this collection.
+    /// - Parameter prefix: A sequence of elements to remove from the start of
+    ///   this collection.
-    /// - Returns: A collection containing the elements that does not match
+    /// - Returns: A collection with `prefix` removed from the start.
+If the
-    /// `prefix` from the start.
+    ///   entirety of `prefix` does not match the start of this collection, the
-    public func trimmingPrefix<Prefix: Sequence>(_ prefix: Prefix) -> SubSequence
-        where Prefix.Element == Element
+    ///   full contents of this collection are returned. public func trimmingPrefix<Prefix: Sequence>(_ prefix: Prefix) -> SubSequence where Prefix.Element == Element
 }

 extension Collection where SubSequence == Self, Element: Equatable {
-    /// Removes the initial elements that matches `prefix` from the start.
+    /// Removes the given prefix from the start of this collection, if the prefix
+    /// is present.
+    ///
-    /// - Parameter prefix: The collection to remove from this collection. public mutating func trimPrefix<Prefix: Sequence>(_ prefix: Prefix) where Prefix.Element == Element
+    /// - Parameter prefix: A sequence of elements to remove from the start of
+    ///   this collection.
+    public mutating func trimPrefix<Prefix: Sequence>(_ prefix: Prefix) where Prefix.Element == Element
 }

 extension RangeReplaceableCollection where Element: Equatable {
-    /// Removes the initial elements that matches `prefix` from the start.
+    /// Removes the given prefix from the start of this collection, if the prefix
+    /// is present.
+    ///
-    /// - Parameter prefix: The collection to remove from this collection. public mutating func trimPrefix<Prefix: Sequence>(_ prefix: Prefix) where Prefix.Element == Element
+    /// - Parameter prefix: A sequence of elements to remove from the start of
+    ///   this collection.
+    public mutating func trimPrefix<Prefix: Sequence>(_ prefix: Prefix) where Prefix.Element == Element
 }

 extension BidirectionalCollection where SubSequence == Substring {
-    /// Returns a new subsequence by removing the initial elements that matches
+    /// Returns a subsequence of this collection by removing the elements matching
-    /// the given regex.
+    /// the given regex from the start.
+    ///
-    /// - Parameter regex: The regex to remove from this collection.
+    /// - Parameter regex: A regex to search for at the start of this collection.
-    /// - Returns: A new subsequence containing the elements of the collection
+    /// - Returns: A collection containing the elements after those that match
+    ///   `regex`.
+If `regex` does not match at the start of the collection, the
-    /// that does not match `prefix` from the start. public func trimmingPrefix(_ regex: some RegexComponent) -> SubSequence }
+    ///   entire contents of this collection are returned. public func trimmingPrefix(_ regex: some RegexComponent) -> SubSequence }

 extension RangeReplaceableCollection
   where Self: BidirectionalCollection, SubSequence == Substring {
-    /// Removes the initial elements that matches the given regex.
+    /// Removes the initial elements matching the given regex from the start of
+    /// this collection, if the initial elements match.
+    ///
-    /// - Parameter regex: The regex to remove from this collection. public mutating func trimPrefix(_ regex: some RegexComponent) }
+    /// - Parameter regex: A regex to search for at the start of this collection. public mutating func trimPrefix(_ regex: some RegexComponent) }
 ```